The X Factor

 Nathan Fagan-Gayle, who reached the Judges' Houses stage of the competition in the ninth series, previously appeared in Big Brother: Celebrity Hijack.
 Carolynne Poole was first out of the live shows that year; as Carolynne Good, she had made third place in Fame Academy's 2003 series.

 Lucy Spraggan had released a digital album in late 2011, before appearing in the following year's X Factor.
 When her audition aired a year later, the song "Last night" raced into the top ten, with the album following close behind.
 Both single and album were deleted a few days later, officially "to preserve the integrity of the contest".
-This didn't stop cheap and nasty karaoke covers from being released within a few weeks.
+Spraggan left the contest through illness; the experience provided material for the song "Uninspired" on her 2015 album We Are.

 Between 2008 and 2011, promotion for The X Factor included a song performed by all the year's finalists in aid of charity.
 Inevitably, this made the top of the singles chart.

-Contestants who win the series aren't assured a long-lasting career - by late 2012, only Shayne Ward, Leona Lewis, and Alexandra Burke had managed two hit albums while still under the winner's contract.
+Contestants who win the series aren't assured a long-lasting career - by 2015, only Shayne Ward, Leona Lewis, Alexandra Burke, and Little Mix had managed two hit albums while still under the winner's contract.

 On the other hand, contestants who don't win the series do occasionally go on to have modestly successful singing careers.
-There have been number one singles for Chico Slimani (series 2), Diana Vickers (series 5), Cher Lloyd and One Direction (both series 7).
+There have been number one singles for Chico Slimani (series 2), Diana Vickers (series 5), Cher Lloyd (series 7), and Ella Henderson (series 9).
 Classical group G4 (series 1) and Rhydian Roberts (series 4) both sustained success over two hit albums.
-Series 5 group JLS and series 6 performer Olly Murs found sustained popularity - JLS became one of the biggest teen pop bands of their era, Olly a performer targetted at mothers and daughters.

 Almost inevitably, some of The X Factor alumni have competed in the Eurovision Song Contest.
 Andy Abraham (series 2) represented the BBC in 2008, where he finished joint last.
 Ruth Lorenzo went forward for Spanish broadcaster TVE in 2014, six years after making the final five on this show.
 Series 6 livewires Jedward (pedantically known on The X Factor as John and Edward) had become the biggest pop celebrities in Ireland, and appeared at Eurovision on behalf of RTÉ in both 2011 and 2012; their entries still proved more popular than the British entrants.
 Jedward went on to appear on the 2011 Celebrity Big Brother, which they also failed to win.